simonwep/java-express/README.md

 ```

 ## URL Parameter
-Sometime you want to create dynamic URL where some parts of the URL's are not static.
+Sometimes you want to create dynamic URL where some parts of the URL's are not static.
+With the `:` operator you can create variables in the URL which will be saved later in a HashMap.

 Example request: `GET`  `/posts/john/all`:
 ```java